KCT-HotlineData/dashboard_backend/README.md

 `$ cd kct_dashboard/frontend`

-Create a `.env` file with the following properties:
+At the top level directory, create a `.env` file with the following properties:

 - `connectionString`